Duinrahaic/XSOverlayDocumentation/docs/Settings.md

 ***

 # Windows
+>### Window Capture API
+_Allows you to select between two capture methods for Window Captures, BitBlt, and Windows Graphics Capture. <br><br>Windows Graphics Capture is faster, and less resource intensive, but will put a yellow border around any winodw that is captured by it.
+This will not be visible in the capture, but will be visible if the captured window is also being displayed on a Desktop Capture. <br><br>BitBlt will not put a yellow border around the captured window, but is significantly slower and more resource intensive to use. <br><br>Desktop captures will always use Windows Graphics Capture if available, and will fall back to BitBlt when not.
+(Windows 10 builds prior to 1903)_

 >### Curved Overlays
 _Allows overlays to be curved.
 Due to SteamVR / OpenVR implementation limitations, overlays will only be curved when within a threshold in front of you, similar to Oculus Dash.
 Curvature will not work on overlays that are attached to devices.
 Curvature will not work if "Aim Movement" is turned off._